No. 19 San Diego State holds off Northern Illinois

+SAN DIEGO -- Running back Rashaad Penny has carried San Diego State to national prominence this season, but it was the defense that kept it relevant on the big stage Saturday.

-SAN DIEGO -- Back-to-back interceptions by Tariq Thompson and Kameron Kelly denied Northern Illinois’ upset bid as No. 19 San Diego State survived a sluggish offensive performance to win 34-28 on Saturday night.
+Back-to-back interceptions by Tariq Thompson and Kameron Kelly denied Northern Illinois’ upset bid as the No. 19 Aztecs survived a sluggish offensive performance to prevail 34-28 on Saturday night.

-San Diego State (5-0) went without a touchdown in the second half, but the defense provided critical stops, including Kelly’s interception in the end zone and Thompson’s interception on the Huskies’ last-gasp effort.
+San Diego State (5-0) went without a touchdown in the second half, but the defense provided critical stops, including Kelly’s interception in the end zone and Thompson’s pick on the Huskies’ last-gasp effort.

-The win preserved San Diego State’s best start since 1975, when the Aztecs won eight straight.
+The win preserved the Aztecs’ best start since 1975, when San Diego State won eight straight.

+Penny, who came in as the nation’s No. 2 rusher at 179 yards per game, was held to 107 on 25 carries.

 In a game with 14 penalty flags -- 10 on the Aztecs -- two against San Diego State in the fourth quarter complicated the Aztecs’ field positioning and offensive approach.